 They can even be held away by a tiny radio switched on in the backyard.
 (Although if you’re close to neighbors, it could irritate them, too).

-Solar-powered sonic mole security operates by emitting waves through the ground.
+Solar-powered sonic pest security operates by emitting waves through the ground.
 But the use of solar-powered sonic repulsing systems is a more powerful high-tech approach.

 These lightweight, solar-powered units can be mounted throughout the landscape.
 They emit frequencies and waves across the earth, which serve to repel both moles and voles.